-Is this the best of all possible worlds? questions Voltaire – or should I say he rebutted Leibniz – as only he could when some 60,000 people were killed by the Lisbon earthquake, political demise erupted into the Seven Years’ War, murdering almost 1.5m people among the violence, pillaging, looting and rape across continents.
+Is this the best of all possible worlds? questions Voltaire – or should I say he rebuts Leibniz – as only he could after some 60,000 people had been killed by the Lisbon earthquake, political demise erupted into the Seven Years’ War, murdering almost 1.5m people among the violence, pillaging, looting and rape across continents.
 In a scathing and comical ambush of Leibniz’s philosophy of Optimism – whereby the Universe is the best and only possible one that an unerring God could have created, one in which everything happens for the best in this most perfect of worlds – the great mind of the Enlightenment, Voltaire, unfolds the story of Candide, a gullible man of misfortune so ludicrous that it is sidesplitting.
 Kicked out of the castle and into poverty, Candide’s great love is raped and kidnapped, his friends are disemboweled or enslaved.
-He is cast off into a world of disasters both natural and bellicose, plagued by the Inquisition, Colonialism, disease, unrest and insatiable greed of those he meets along the way, as well as individuals who have suffered much more than he has.
-Yet Candide never loses the faith of the teachings of his great philosophy master, Pangloss, who insists that, in spite of everything, this is indeed the best of all worlds and all that happens in it could only be for the best.
+Our hero is cast off into a world of disasters both natural and bellicose, plagued by the Inquisition, Colonialism, disease, unrest and insatiable greed of those he meets along the way, as well as individuals who have suffered much more than he has.
+Yet Candide never loses the faith of the teachings of his philosophy master, Pangloss, who insists that, in spite of everything, this is indeed the best of all worlds and all that happens in it could only be for the best.

 For the best, I snarl, as Voltaire most probably did, when considering a myopic vision of optimism.
 Two-hundred and sixty years later, it is still hard to remain optimistic in a world where the greatest of powers holds refugee children in cages and spends money on walls and wars but not education; where a pandemic threatens lives and the livelihoods across the globe; where men rape and mutilate women, burning them if they dare to accuse them; where war has once again been declared on indigenous peoples who fight to protect their way of life that is inseparable from the land, water and forests around them; a world where there are currently some 40m people enslaved.